Bishes061/Pipe-Climbing-Robot/README.md

 ## 🧠 Overview

 This project focuses on developing a **pipe climbing robot** capable of navigating vertically placed cylindrical pipes.
 The core feature of the project involves **measuring the pipe diameter using computer vision techniques**.
-OpenCV is utilized to process images or video frames and estimate the diameter based on pixel dimensions.
+The system detects pipe contours from camera input and converts pixel width to real-world dimensions for precise diameter estimation.

 ## 🎯 Objectives